quantummind/caltech_covid_19_modeling/README.md

 This repository contains all of the code generated during our efforts to understand and model the COVID-19 outbreak.

+### Sample Submission

+sample_submission.csv shows the expected format of predictions.
+Predictions should have 10 columns titled ['id', '10', '20', '30', '40', '50', '60', '70', '80', '90'].
+Each entry of the 'id' column should be in yyyy-mm-dd-FIPS format, where yyyy is the year of the prediction (2020 in this case), mm is the 2-digit month, dd is the 2-digit day, and FIPS indicates the entire FIPS code of predicted the county.
+The other columns should hold a numeric prediction for the corresponding quantile.
+For example '10' corresponds to the 0.1 quantile, or the bottom 10% of expected outcomes.
+A prediction should be made for every quantile for every county for every day from April 1st to June 30th inclusive.

 # License Information